Architecture

 Sandbox / Container

 Every step that runs arbitrary code — git clone, pnpm install, pytest, cargo test, bash scripts — acquires a container from a pool.
-Containers come from versioned, per-language-stack images (Node, Playwright, Rust, Python); a run may override the image via its image: input.
 Base images are kept thin: run-level installs happen at runtime and are cached to R2.
 The concrete image registry and tags are a deployment concern — see 05-byoc.

 Browser Rendering